Offered as a major (B.A.) and a minor

 Associate Professor of Economics

 Professor of Business Administration

 Director of the Financial Planning Program

-Associate Professor and Executive Director, Center for Economic Research and Forecasting
+Associate Professor and Founding Director, Center for Economic Research and Forecasting

 Associate Professor of Finance